natanbc/andesite/PLUGINS.md

 Andesite will fail to start if *any* plugin fails to load.

-An example plugin is available [here](example-plugin/src/main/java/example/ExamplePlugin.java)
+An example plugin is available [here](https://github.com/natanbc/andesite-node/blob/master/example-plugin/src/main/java/example/ExamplePlugin.java)

+The plugin API is also available as a jar in the releases.

 ## Plugin Root